WhySoBad/tapoctl/README.md

 * L530
 * L630
-* L900
 * L510
 * L520
 * L610
 * Generic light bulbs with limited feature set

-Since I only own some `L530` smart bulbs I can only test the `Generic` and `L530` type.
+> Since I only own some `L530` smart bulbs I can only test the `Generic` and `L530` type.
 The other light bulb types should work as expected since the `L530` seems to have a superset of functionalities.
-The `L900` light strips may have only limited functionality since the whole project is focused on light bulbs.

 The provided feature and device support of tapoctl is based off the feature matrix of the [tapo crate](https://crates.io/crates/tapo) which is used internally.